Once upon a time: Unleash

 What is feature toggling?
 Conceptually it is not that hard to grasp.
 When you are developing software you want to add features.
 You also want to add them as soon as you can, to see if they work.
 Building software is an exploratory process.
 It is not like building a house.
 Houses are made up of bits and pieces that are known to be reliable.
 All the things that are lying around at the builders merchant.
 I am not saying that building a house is easy, I have had a go and clearly it isn’t, but software development is always about doing something new.

 Every piece of software is a prototype intended to solve a unique problem and one is never entirely sure if a new feature will solve part of that problem.
 The key point is that it is uncertain.
 The challenge is introducing unknown features to a working piece of software without messing up some other feature.
 The solution is to introduce each new feature with a built in on/off switch.
 The new feature can be lying dormant, then when you are ready, you can turn it on.
 And equally, if things don’t go to plan you can turn it off again.
-These on/off switches are colloquially known as feature toggles because they allow you to toggle a feature on or off.
+These on/off switches are colloquially known as feature flags because they allow you to toggle a feature on or off.

-Unleash the toggles
+Unleash the flags

 [Full disclosure: We convinced Unleash to send us some tee-shirts in exchange for writing about our experience.
 The other mantra at Zengenti is “Can we have a tee-shirt?” and we apply the same reasoning to our colleagues in other organisations.
 Though I will be honest there is a healthy trade in Zengenti socks going on as well.
 It seems that the price of a programmer at Zengent is a pair of socks, but that is another story.]